davidcarlisle/ll/en/lesson-10.md

-The equation number is incremented automatically and may be a simple number as in this example or may be prefixed by section number, so (2.5) for the 5th equation in section 2. the details of the formatting are set up by the document class and not described here.
+The equation number is incremented automatically and may be a simple number as in this example or may be prefixed by section number, so (2.5) for the 5th equation in section 2.
+The details of the formatting are set up by the document class and not described here.